Seismic

 In a similar way, seismic data can be acquired for the sea floor and the rock layers beneath the sea.

-To do this, a ship at sea tows a seismic source behind it.
-The seismic source provides very strong waves of sound energy.
+To do this, a ship at sea tows a sound source behind it.
+The source provides very strong waves of sound energy.
 This energy is often supplied by blasts of compressed air from air guns towed behind the ship.
 The sound waves penetrate the sea floor.
 They are then bounced off the rock layers, and are picked up by hydrophones (listening devices located on the streamer) towed behind the ship.
-The seismic is processed the same way as land seismic.
+The produced undersea data is processed the same way as land seismic.

 Once the data has all been “shot,” the information is fed into computers for processing.
-The result is a “line” of seismic, shown below.
-This seismic could have come from either land or sea acquisition.
+The result is a “line” showing the data (below).
+This line could have come from either a land or sea acquisition.

-This is the oldest type of seismic, and is called “2D” seismic, because the image has an x and y dimension, but no z dimension.
+This line is a representation is the oldest type of seismic, and is called “2D” because the image has an x and y dimension, but no z dimension.
 In other words, the visual representation is like looking a flat piece of paper.
 It shows a single cross-section through the earth along a relatively straight line.

 Layers of rock deep in the earth can be clearly seen.
-On this “2D” line, stratigraphic traps containing possible oil or gas have been shaded green.
+On this “2D” line, stratigraphic traps containing possible oil or gas have been shaded green by hand.

-Computer technology for seismic processing continues to improve.
-Old seismic can be re-processed using more modern techniques.
-Re-processing can give a whole new look to old data!
+Computer technology for data processing continues to improve.
+Old lines can be re-processed using more modern techniques.
+Re-processing with newer methods can give a whole new look to old data, and reveal things that were previously unseen.

-In the 1990′s a new method of acquiring seismic became popular.
-This was called “3D” seismic.
-“3D” seismic is shot much the same way as 2D, except that the “shotpoints,” or dynamite holes, are much closer together and are laid out on a grid, instead of in a straight line.
+In the 1990’s, a new method of acquiring seismic became popular due to advances in computer design.
+The new product was called “3D” seismic.
+“3D” is shot much the same way as 2D, except that the “shotpoints” — or dynamite holes — are much closer together, and are laid out on a grid, instead of in a straight line.

 The geophones that receive the reflected sound waves are also laid out in a grid.
 A huge data set is collected, and the data is processed by powerful computers.
 The result is a “3D data set” that can be manipulated on a computer to display fantastic three-dimensional images of the rock formations deep underground.